-28. An equity plan is submitted for approval by public shareholders for the first time, solely for 162(m) purposes.
+26. An equity plan is submitted for approval by public shareholders for the first time, solely for 162(m) purposes.
 The company will not be adding shares or bundling any other amendments.
 How will ISS review the plan?

 ISS generally recommends support for all proposals that only seek 162(m) approval, do not increase the share reserve or include bundled amendments, and where the plan administrating committee is fully independent per ISS' definitions.
 However, if the equity plan is put up for shareholder approval, for any reason, for the first time (including following a company's IPO), then the vote recommendation will be based on the full EPSC evaluation and score.
-This is to ensure that public shareholders voting on the plan for the first time are not disadvantaged due to adverse provisions that could have a more detrimental impact than a potential loss of tax deductions related to named executive officer grants.
+This would also be applicable for a spun off company that is seeking approval of an existing plan that has not yet been submitted for approval to the new shareholder base of the post-spinoff company.
+This ensures that public shareholders voting on the plan for the first time are not disadvantaged due to adverse provisions that could have a more detrimental impact than a potential loss of tax deductions related to named executive officer grants.

-29. How does ISS evaluate amendments by companies listed in France that are made in response to that market's adoption of the Loi Macron (Macron Law)?
+27. How does ISS evaluate amendments by companies listed in France that are made in response to that market's adoption of the Loi Macron (Macron Law)?